-Cancer may also spread elsewhere in the head and neck if a smoker continues with his or her tobacco habit after diagnosis.
+Cancer may also spread elsewhere, such as other types of head and neck cancers (for example, oropharyngeal cancer), if a smoker continues with his or her tobacco habit after diagnosis.
 The No. 1 most important thing a smoker can do to avoid spreading oral cancer is to stop smoking.
 A side benefit is that this also reduces the chance of developing other cancers, such as lung and pancreas.

 Is Oral Cancer Fatal?